ForestAdmin/agent-nodejs/docs/agent-customization/actions/basics.md

 {% hint style='info' %}

-At this point, the action only displays a notification, because no business logic handles is present.
+At this point, the action only displays a notification, because no business logic is present.

 {% endhint %}